eslint/eslint/docs/rules/no-comma-dangle.md

 ## When Not To Use It

-If your code will not be run in IE8 or below (a NodeJS application, for example) and you'd prefer to allow trailing commas, turn this rule off.
+If your code will not be run in IE8 or below (a Node.js application, for example) and you'd prefer to allow trailing commas, turn this rule off.